 Roswitha suggests that if you wish to use canned fruits, try to use homemade canned fruits.
-They just seen to taste better.
+They just seen to taste better in this German tart.

 Ingredients for cake base: